 If you stay at Bugis, then you must visit Kampong Glam and when you do, try the nasi padang at Rumah Makan Minang or Warong Nasi Pariaman.

 Stop at YY Kafei Dian in Purvis Street in the morning for butter and kaya slathered on a toasted thick bun cut in two (apparently kaya toast done Hainanese style) accompanied by a cup of hot kopi-c.
 The Hainanese pork chops at Chin Chin Hainanese Eating House and the Hainanese chicken rice at Yet Con are quite renowned here.
 Some doors away is Saveur, French for flavour, offers fine French food at affordable prices.

 Of course, every neighbourhood must have its own hawker centre and for Bugis, it’s Albert Street Food Centre which draws crowds for its Indian rojak and yong tau fu.

-The Capitol ugiuilding, which has been under development is slated to be the next exciting dining destination.
-Locals who have stayed in London and grown attached to the roast duck at Four Seasons Bayswater will be pleased to know it’s coming here.
+The Capitol building is also a new exciting dining destination.
+Locals who have stayed in London and grown attached to the roast duck at Four Seasons will be pleased to find it here.

 For extremely fine dining, you can’t do much better than the gorgeous Raffles Hotel which features restaurants, each known for their own specialty.
 For example, the Northern Indian curry buffet in the Tiffin Room draws both locals and tourists.
 To add to the list, over at Marina Bay Sands, there are a number of celebrity chef restaurants that include CUT by Wolfgang Puck, Sky on 57 by Justin Quek and Waku Ghin by Tetsuya Wakuda.
 Gordon Ramsay has also recently opened Bread Street Kitchen there.